Recovery in the Community

 Many individual’s using the Roots service are not equipped to approach the various services that they need to engage with.
 In addition, they will often need help when working with the Police, the courts or other government agencies.
 Roots volunteers can accompany an individual to such encounters and with their permission speak on their behalf.

-Each individual engaging with Roots will develop a plan for their route through recovery.
-Roots' Mentors can help create this plan and also support the individual in its execution.
+Everyone engaging with Roots will develop a plan for their route through recovery.
+Root's Mentors can help create this plan and support the individual in its execution.